Serial Data Transport Interface

-If an SDTI stream is viewed using a standard SDI device, then the raw data can be seen as a small strip along the left hand side (usually in purple).
+If an SDTI stream is viewed using a standard SDI device, then the raw data can be seen as a small strip along the left-hand side (usually in purple).
 The DVCAM SDTI has video data at the top, control data in the middle (Timecode, etc.) and audio at the bottom just like it is organised on the tape.

-Because SDTI is used for compressed data the area used is less than a full screen; this allows for faster than realtime transfers.
+Because SDTI is used for compressed data the area used is less than a full screen; this allows for faster-than-real-time transfers.